- Did you suffer an injury after a surgical or medical procedure?

 Florida also has a statute of repose.
 Like a statute of limitations, a statute of repose bars certain legal actions if not taken by a deadline.
 Therefore, unless misrepresentation, fraud, or concealment exists, one can not sue a health care provider more than four years after the actual malpractice incident.

-Why is there a time limit on filing a medical malpractice case?
+Why is there a time limit on filing a Florida medical malpractice lawsuit?

 According to the Florida Bar’s website, the reason for time limits on medical malpractice cases “reflects a legislative determination to curtail frivolous claims, promote settlement, and reduce the high cost of medical malpractice insurance.”
 In other words, the limitations are there to benefit everyone by keeping insurance costs low for doctors, encouraging the settlement of cases for plaintiffs, and preventing insurance fraud as a whole.